State of Illinois v. Alice Wynekoop: Postmortem

-Other Sudden Deaths
+Other sudden deaths

 In addition, on Wednesday some "gossiping neighbors" advised authorities that there recently had been four other sudden deaths in the doctor's house, three in the last year.
 First was Wynekoop's husband, Frank Eldridge Wynekoop, "a man of apparent strong constitution," who suddenly sickened and died in the fall of 1929.
 The second was the March 1933 death of Wynekoop's adopted daughter, Mary Louise, who was not as concerning because she was "less robust than her foster father."
-A third was Catherine Porter, "a spinster," whom Wynekoop was treating for heart disease.
+A third was Catherine Porter, "a spinster", whom Wynekoop was treating for heart disease.
 Wynekoop, it was told, shared a $2,000 bank account with Porter and was named the beneficiary of her property, including a 100-acre farm.
 The woman's body was cremated a day after her death, and a relative later contested the will.
 The fourth sudden death was Hennessey's father, who was under the medical care of Wynekoop and died from a heart condition the previous May.
 Death certificates were secured on the four named, and no basis was found for further investigation.